Getting Curious with Jonathan Van Ness

 Getting Curious with Jonathan Van Ness is the name of a podcast and a television series by Jonathan Van Ness.

 Podcast

 The podcast started in 2015.
 Guests have included Brandi Carlile, Molly Shannon, and Gabrielle Union.
+The podcast won Best LGBTQ Podcast at the 2019 iHeartRadio Podcast Awards.

 TV series

 The podcast was adapted into a television series by Netflix.